 In secret Senate hearings from late 2007 through early 2008, CIA Deputy Director Stephen Kappes acknowledged that the agency had been involved in Levinson's disappearance and conceded that it hadn't been as forthcoming as it should have been, current and former officials said.

-Once the internal review was complete, the CIA gave the family a $2.5 million annuity, which provides tax-free income, multiple people briefed on the deal said.
+The CIA paid the family about $120,000, the value of the new contract the CIA was preparing for him when he left for Iran.
+The government also gave the family a $2.5 million annuity, which provides tax-free income, multiple people briefed on the deal said.
 Neither side wanted a lawsuit that would air the secret details in public.

-U.S. investigators said they believe Iranian authorities, if they have Levinson, must know about his CIA ties.
+Now, nearly than seven years later, investigators believe Iranian authorities must know.
 Levinson wasn't trained to resist interrogation.
 U.S. officials could not imagine him withholding information from Iranian interrogators, who have been accused of the worst types of mental and physical abuses.

 In an October 2010 interview with the AP, Mahmoud Ahmadinejad, the president of Iran at the time, said his country was willing to help find Levinson.
 But he appeared to suggest he knew or had suspicions that Levinson was working for the U.S. government.